Morwenn/cpp-sort/docs/Sorter-facade.md

 Note that the function pointer conversion syntax above is made up, but it allows to clearly highlight what it does while hiding the `typedef`s needed for the syntax to be valid.
 In these signatures, `Ret` is the [`std::result_of_t`][std-result-of] of the sorter called with the parameters.
 The actual implementation is more verbose and redundant, but it allows to transform a sorter into a function pointer corresponding to any valid overload of `operator()`.

 ***WARNING:** conversion to function pointers does not work with MSVC ([issue #185][issue-185]).*

-*Changed in version 1.5.0:* these conversion operators exist if and only if the wrapped *sorter implementation* is empty and default-constructible.

-*Changed in version 1.10.0:* the conversion operators are always `constexpr` (it used to be a C++17 feature).

-*Changed in version 1.11.0:* the return type of the function pointer type can be `void` regardless of the type(s) returned by the sorter.

 ### `operator()` for pairs of iterators